Why must workforce management in Australia include compliance solutions?

 Why must workforce management in Australia include compliance solutions

-Workforce compliance in Australia covers the legal and regulatory requirements set by the Fair Work Ombudsman (FWO) that employers must follow to protect employees’ physical and mental safety and ensure they are compensated fairly for any work completed.
+Workforce management covers several critical areas of the HCM technology stack and should include elements of workforce compliance.
+In Australia, Workforce Compliance covers the legal and regulatory requirements set by the Fair Work Ombudsman (FWO) that employers must follow to protect employees’ physical and mental safety and ensure they are compensated fairly for any work completed.
 These include the Fair Work Act 2009, Work Health and Safety Act 2011 and the National Employment Standards.

 The Fair Work Act 2009 increased the powers of the Fair Work Commission and strengthened the enforcement of workforce compliance.
 Employers must comply with all relevant legislation to ensure their workforce is compliant.
 Non-compliance can result in significant penalties, including fines and jail time for severe cases.